rustwasm/rfcs/text/000-wasm-bindgen-trait-method-inheritance.md

 impl INode for Node {}
 ```

+(It doesn't *literally* generate the above code, instead it generates something *equivalent* to the above code.)

 Essentially, it does this:

 1. It adds concrete private methods to the types (e.g. `EventTarget` and `Node`)